-10 Awkward Office Situations That You Can Find Yourself In And How To Deal With Them Like A Pro
+10 Awkward Office Situations To Deal With Like A Pro

 There are the nasty political office situations that involve devious people claiming credit for your hard work or you finding out that your two married colleagues are up to something illicit.
 But there are the more harmless though just-as-real work situations that you need help getting out of too.

 Every once in a while, this happens.
 Either because you cut and pasted text from another email and then hit “send” before you changed the text for the next recipient (so Daryl gets an email addressed to Marilyn).
 Or, worse, you forwarded the wrong snarky email by mistake to the person you were complaining about.
 Depending on the email system you use, there are options to retrieve sent emails but only if you do it in less time than it takes the recipient to open and read it.
 The only way out?
 Send a second email apologising and if your content was malicious, say that you were having a really bad day and that you are truly sorry for having sent such a harsh email.

 2. Not wanting to ride with your big boss to a function